ngti/xmppmock/README.md

 }
 ```

-Any unknown placeholders will be replaced by an empty string.
+- Any unknown placeholders will NOT be replaced.

 Examples
 =========